lflrnr/Certificates/README.md

 # Certificates
-Certificates completed with Coursera, edX, Google, Lynda.
+Certificates completed with AWS, Udemy, Coursera, edX, Google, & Lynda.
 The certificate titles (or general groupings) are listed below with direct links to certificates hosted on course provider sites.
+PDFs are included in this folder in case provider sites are not available.

 Amazon Web Services
   1. 2022 AWS Certified Cloud Practiotioner   @    https://aws.amazon.com/verification    Validation Number: 2YT3BCG262V4139G